Eligible city of Manchester postcodes: M1, M2, M3, M4, M8, M9, M11, M12, M13, M14, M15, M16, M18, M19, M20, M21, M22, M23, M40, M90

 Are you a city of Manchester taxpayer?
 Check if you are eligible for free admission here.

-Why is the National Football Museum now charging?
+Why does the National Football Museum charge admission?

 Unlike many national museums across the UK, the National Football Museum receives no core funding from the Department for Digital, Culture, Media & Sport (DCMS), nor does it receive core funding from football bodies such as the Premier League or the Football Association.